Last Updated on February 28, 2023 by andrewshih

 If you prefer the official on-demand course, PMI is the provider that offers the official on-demand PMP course.
 The cost of the on-demand course is $699 for PMI members and $799 for non-members.

-To accompany the on-demand learning, you will need to invest in a quality PMP exam simulator such as PM-Prepcast (Check the latest coupon code) which is highly recommended on Reddit by PMP aspirants who pass the PMP Exam.
+To accompany the on-demand learning, you will need to invest in a quality PMP exam simulator such as PM-Prepcast, which is highly recommended on Reddit by PMP aspirants who pass the PMP Exam.
+Make sure you check out the latest PM-Prepcast coupon code.

 You may need a study guide to help you prepare for the PMP exam.
 You can find the review for the popular PMP study guides and a list of PMI’s published book references with this PMP book resource.